AndreiPurits/tiktok_gen/README.md

 - ffmpeg installed and accessible in your PATH

 ### Python packages
-moviepy
-yt-dlp
-openai-whisper
+-moviepy
+-yt-dlp
+-openai-whisper

-The script will:
+## The script will:

 Download the video from VIDEO_URL
 Cut several short clips (15–35s each)
 Transcribe audio using Whisper
 Add subtitles + background visuals/music
 Save the result as output_0.mp4, output_1.mp4, etc.

-⚠️ Notes
+##⚠️ Notes
-Subtitles require ImageMagick installed and configured

-Place your background .mp4 and music .mp3 in the respective folders

-Whisper transcription can be slow depending on model size and hardware
+-Subtitles require ImageMagick installed and configured -Place your background .mp4 and music .mp3 in the respective folders -Whisper transcription can be slow depending on model size and hardware